Why should we hire you as our Wedding Photographer?

 Where are you from?

-I’ve recently moved to Norwich, Norfolk.
+I live with my girlfriend and crazy dog in sunny Norwich, Norfolk.
 If you don’t live near me don’t let that put you off.
 I will travel anywhere.
 So far Sydney, Australia has been the furthest!
 I’m originally from Cambridgeshire but moved to York in 2000.
 I lived there for 12 years with a brief stint in Hull and a year travelling around the world taking photographs of some very pretty places.
-I’ve just moved to Norwich from Essex where I lived for 2 and half years (gosh that went fast!) and now call Norfolk home.
+I moved to Norwich from Essex where I lived for 2 and half years (gosh that went fast!) and now call Norfolk home.
 I frequently travel all over the country and to various European cities.